 - Reclaim the term "Siddi" or "Sheddi" to counter its use as a derogatory term: Immediate efforts should be made to educate the public and discourage the use of the term "Siddi," or "Sheddi" in a derogatory manner.
 Instead, the terminology should be reclaimed to acknowledge the rich heritage and contributions of these communities. - Improve access to quality education: Address systemic discrimination in the educational system by implementing targeted programmes that ensure equal access to quality education for communities of African descent.
-This includes providing scholarships, improving school infrastructure, and fostering an inclusive curriculum that respects and integrates African heritage and history. - Conduct comprehensive data collection: Governments and relevant stakeholders should initiate efforts for comprehensive data collection to accurately capture the demographic, socio-economic, and health status of the communities of African descent.
-This data is crucial for formulating effective policies and interventions tailored to their specific needs.
+This includes providing scholarships, improving school infrastructure, and fostering an inclusive curriculum that respects and integrates African heritage and history.

-3 According to a participant from Pakistan, these communities, who trace their ancestry to Bantu-speaking and Swahilispeaking Africans, were brought to the subcontinent by the Portuguese and British, beginning in the 16th century.
+3 According to a participant from Pakistan, these communities, who trace their ancestry to Bantu-speaking and Swahili-speaking Africans, were brought to the subcontinent by the Portuguese and British, beginning in the 16th century.

-• Enhance access to healthcare and housing: Develop and implement policies to improve access to healthcare and adequate housing for the communities of African descent.
+- Conduct comprehensive data collection: Governments and relevant stakeholders should initiate efforts for comprehensive data collection to accurately capture the demographic, socio-economic, and health status of the communities of African descent.
+This data is crucial for formulating effective policies and interventions tailored to their specific needs. - Enhance access to healthcare and housing: Develop and implement policies to improve access to healthcare and adequate housing for the communities of African descent.
 This should include the construction of affordable housing, the expansion of healthcare services in underserved areas, and specific programmes to respond to their demands.